Energized: Can a University Campus Reach Net Zero by 2025?

 Can a university campus reach net zero by 2025?
 The task may seem too tall, the timetable too tight.
 But the situation is urgent.
-That’s why the University of California, San Diego, a leader and innovator, is committed to a sustainable future through the development and adherence of a Climate Action Plan (CAP) that includes specific goals and timelines informed by operational baseline data.
+That’s why the University of California, San Diego is committed to a sustainable future through the development and adherence of a Climate Action Plan (CAP) that includes specific goals and timelines informed by operational baseline data.

-UCSD has made significant progress in areas such as academics and research, energy and climate, sustainable operations, environmentally preferable procurement, waste diversion, clean transportation and water conservation and is on track to meet its ambitious sustainability goals.
+UC San Diego is a longtime leader in climate change research and education, dating from Dr. Charles Keeling’s groundbreaking work linking rising levels of atmospheric carbon to fossil fuel emissions.
+The university has made significant progress in areas such as academics and research, energy and climate, sustainable operations, environmentally preferable procurement, waste diversion, clean transportation and water conservation and is on track to meet its ambitious sustainability goals.
 Chief among them, that its buildings and vehicle fleet become climate neutral by 2025.
-UCSD is also on schedule to reach its 2020 objective to reduce greenhouse gas emissions to 20% below 1990 levels.

 A New Living and Learning Home for Sixth College

-Modeled after mixed-use urban forms, NTPLLN is a dynamic interdisciplinary environment that combines academic, residential, commercial and cultural programming designed to reduce the impact of the built environment for current and future generations.
-Prominently positioned at the center of UCSD’s 1,200-acre campus, NTPLLN is the new home for Sixth College, as well as the university’s social sciences and arts and humanities departments.
-The vibrant 1.5-million square-foot neighborhood fulfills UCSD’s vision of a fully integrated university community by blending residential housing for 2,000 students, academic buildings, research laboratories, classrooms and community space to create a truly immersive learning experience.
+NTPLLN is a dynamic mixed-use neighborhood that combines academic, residential, commercial and cultural programming.
+It is designed to reduce the environmental impact for current and future generations.
+Prominently positioned on UC San Diego’s 1,200-acre campus, NTPLLN is the new home for Sixth College and the university’s social sciences and arts and humanities departments.
+The vibrant 1.5-million square-foot neighborhood fulfills UC San Diego’s vision of a fully integrated university community by blending residential housing for more than 2,000 students, academic buildings, classrooms and community space to create a truly immersive community-centered learning experience.

 Each building houses a combination of living, learning, community and administrative facilities and provide expansive terraces with sweeping ocean views and myriad outdoor spaces, including pedestrian and bike-friendly pathways.
 Every design move was strategic: to create a place of health, wellness and environmental responsibility that supports student and faculty well-being and academic excellence.
-Additionally, NTPLLN tries to promote healthy human and environmental interactions, as well as improve air, water, and soil quality for enhanced biodiversity and habitat.
+Additionally, NTPLLN promotes healthy human and environmental interactions and improves air, water, and soil quality for enhanced biodiversity.

-Supported by several performance frameworks including LEED, Parksmart, CALGreen and the AIA 2030 Commitment, the integrated sustainability features target carbon-neutral operations by embracing initiatives that will measurably reduce energy consumption, water use and waste, ensuring the sustainable community will meet the future needs of UCSD’s administration, faculty and students.
+Supported by several performance frameworks including LEED, Parksmart, CALGreen and the AIA 2030 Commitment, the integrated sustainability features target carbon-neutral operations by embracing initiatives that will measurably reduce energy consumption, water use and waste, ensuring the sustainable community will meet the future needs of UC San Diego’s administration, faculty and students.

-Designed for LEED v3 Platinum certification, the design takes full advantage of the Southern California micro-climate to deliver improved environmental quality and enhanced occupant comfort within indoor and outdoor spaces at multiple levels.
+The design takes full advantage of the local micro-climate to deliver improved environmental quality and enhanced occupant comfort within indoor and outdoor spaces at multiple levels.
 Future climate weather files were utilized to stress test the resiliency of the project design based on carbon emission escalation rates and mitigation scenarios, ensuring that the resources utilized for the design and construction of NTPPLN today meets the needs of the campus tomorrow.

 The siting and massing of residential buildings are intentional design measures to balance access to daylighting, reduce solar gains and promote natural ventilation.
 The fixed exterior shading provides reductions in solar heat gains during peak cooling months, improving thermal comfort and reducing energy demand.